Hardy Perennial Flowers to Brighten Your Garden in Summers

 It is a shorter-lived perennial that lasts for three seasons at max.

-Perrenials that naturally reseed are wonderful as the new plants are acclimated to your growing environment.
+Perennials that naturally reseed are wonderful, as the new plants are acclimated to your growing environment.

 Color of Blooms